solar-colm/solar-colm.github.io/call.md

 <h3 style='margin-bottom: 10pt;'>FAQ</h3>
 <p>Q: Can we submit a paper that will also be submitted to ICLR 2025?</p>
 <p>A: Yes</p>

-<p>Q: Can we submit a paper that was accepted at NeurIPS 2024?</p>
-<p>A: No. NeurIPS prohibits main conference publication from appearing concurrently at the workshops.</p>

 <p>Q: Will the reviews be made available to authors?</p>
 <p>A: Yes.</p>